 Receivership: A guide for employees

-This information sheet (INFO 55) provides information for employees of companies in receivership.
-It covers:
+This is Information Sheet 55 (INFO 55).
+It provides information for employees of companies in receivership.

 - who is an employee